 When One Person Changes in a Relationship

 When you are in a committed marriage or partnership, it stands to reason that you will change.
 Can you imagine being the same person at age 55 as you were at age 25?
-But what do you do when your changes and journey do not match up with where your partner is or what he or she desires?
+But what do you do when your changes and journey do not match up with where your partner is or what they desires?
 What if you find yourselves on different paths?

 First, acknowledge the change.
 Talk about the elephant in the room.
 Not only is it OK to tell your partner about the changes that you are making in your life, it is imperative to do so.
 An intimate relationship is about two people and what they create together.
 In order to keep the health of your relationship and respect it, you must speak to your partner about what is going on for you.
 Your partner needs to know about the personal changes that you are making, as they affect your marriage.
 Because these personal changes are long-lasting, not fads or temporary, it will require that the couple have multiple conversations over an extended period.
 This ongoing conversation may last months and even years.

 Second, check in with your spouse.
 Ask about his or her feelings and needs.
 Yes, you may be changing, but you also need to tend to the needs of your relationship and your partner.
 What does your partner need during your process of change?
 While you may be changing and growing, being in a committed and intimate relationship means that the needs of your partner are essential to you.
-Considering what he or she needs must be part of your process as well.
+Considering what they need must be part of your process as well.

 Finally, be respectful of your relationship or marriage.
 Just because you have different goals or desires does not mean that you cannot be together.
 It does mean that you need to be more active and conscious about tending to your relationship.
 When clients see me for couples therapy, my first statement is that their relationship is my primary client and I work for what is best in that relationship.